EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 This is a method that runs when the application is starting up to set up all the services that the app uses to work.
 Here, it's setting up the `DbContext` to enable database interaction.
 For the test suite, I took this statement as a starting point and removed the logging configurations and specified a hardcoded connection string that specifically points to a new `vehicle_quotes_test` database that will be used for testing.

-If you're following along, then you need a Postgres instance that you can use to run the tests.
+If you're following along, then you need a PostgreSQL instance that you can use to run the tests.
 In my case, I have one running that is reachable via the connection string I specified: `Host=db;Database=vehicle_quotes_test;Username=vehicle_quotes;Password=password`.

 If you have Docker, a quick way to get a Postgres database up and running is with this command: